scheff173/NoGL3dDemo/README.md

 - color interpolation (interpolating pixel colors according to the distance of this pixel to the vertices and their associated colors)
 - shading (modification of vertex colors according to lighting).

-If smooth rasterization is enabled (`RenderContext::Smooth`) pixel colors are interpolated for each pixel (x, y).
+If smooth rendering is enabled (`RenderContext::Smooth`) pixel colors are interpolated for each pixel (x, y).

 If lighting is enabled additionally (`RenderContext::Lighting`) vertex colors are pre-modified according to angle of corresponding vertex normals and light vector.
 (This is done prior to rasterizing.)

-Lighting enabled while smooth rasterization results in flat shading.
+Lighting enabled while smooth rendering disabled results in flat shading.
 (This makes the demo sphere similar looking like a golf ball.)

 In modern OpenGL (with GLSL), lighting can be done per pixel.
 This allows there natural looking effects.
 In my case, it would require expensive calculations in the most inner loops of `RenderContext::rasterize()`.